mariateodorapopescu/vhdl_fsm/README.md

 ## How to Use

 Each aspect of the vending machine's functionality is implemented in VHDL.
 The code provides a detailed understanding of the system's operation.
 Feel free to explore the implementation and reach out if you have any questions or suggestions.
-Quench your thirst for knowledge! 🚀🥤👩‍💻👨‍💻